Tugeru/capstone-agents/README.md

 - **10+ Agent Roles**: From Coordinator to Blockchain Developer.
 - **Dual-Layer Agents**: Planning and Implementation agents for each role.
 - **MCP Support**: Integrated with Model Context Protocol for tools like Figma, Supabase, Docker, etc.
-- **Multi-CLI Support**: Works with Gemini, Cursor, OpenCodex, QwenCLI, RoboDev, and VS Code Copilot.
+- **Multi-CLI & IDE Support**: Works with Gemini, Cursor (CLI & IDE), OpenCodex, QwenCLI, RoboDev, and VS Code Copilot (see Integration Guides).
 - **Workspace Agnostic**: Can be dropped into any project folder.

 ## Getting Started